joeyb908/joeyb908/README.md

 I'm interested in a whole range of things, from AWS and Python, to databases (SQL right now) and Git.
 I'm not really sure what 'position' title that would be a fit for, so I'm currently looking towards cloud engineer and DevOps roles.

 🌱 I've got a long way to go, but am making progress every day!
-Currently focused on the Developer Associate cert from AWS and learning Python.
+Currently focused developing my Python skills.

 📫 You can reach me at joey@ohannesian.io